 Now, it’s time to make sure that your paperwork is in order.
 Yes, we know it’s boring, but it is essential to get everything right so that your arrival in beautiful Tanzania is as smooth as possible.
 It’s so important – please read on!

 Easy Travel and Tours are providing the information below to assist visitors in applying for their visas.
 We are always here to help!
-Nevertheless, we must stress that each visitor must apply for their visa well in advance of their proposed visit, comply with the correct procedures in their application and be in possession of a valid, appropriate visa when they arrive.
+Nevertheless, we must stress that each visitor must apply for their visa well in advance of their proposed visit, comply with the correct procedures in their application and have a valid, appropriate visa when they arrive.
 The official website for applications is www.immigration.go.tz, which also provides contact numbers if applicants require further information or have any queries.

-It is very important to take a note that the only official website to apply for Tanzania online visa is www.immigration.go.tz.
-The Tanzanian immigration does not recognize nor accept any other website or agent that claim to be Tanzania Visa application centre.
+It is very important to take note that the only official website to apply for Tanzania online visa is www.immigration.go.tz.
+The Tanzanian immigration does not recognize nor accept any other website or agent that claims to be a Tanzania Visa application center.

 - Obtain a Government Control Number, then